Quantum Filtering for Squeezed Noise Inputs: Two-mode Squeezing

 \subsection{Balanced Bogoliubov Transformations}

 The Araki-Woods representation is the well-known construction for a thermal state given by

-Here, the modes have thermal syaye marginals with number parameter $n$.
-The first mode gives the standard GNS construction, while the second mode is the commuting representation coming from Tomita-Takesaki theory.
+Here, the modes have thermal state marginals with number parameter $n$.
+The first mode gives the standard Gel'fand-Naimark-Segal (GNS) construction, while the second mode is the commuting representation coming from Tomita-Takesaki theory.
 In this case, we see that

 We note that even though the modes $b_1$ and $b_2$ yield commuting representation of the thermal state, with the joint vacuum of $a_1$ and $a_2$ as GNS state, they are nevertheless correlated!